tzConnectBerlin/slate/source/index.html.md

 # Introduction

-Welcome to the Kanvas API!
+Welcome to the Kanvas API specs!

 The API examples use [http](https://httpie.io/), basically cURL but a bit easier to use.